Small Hedge & Shrub Care

 • Feeding: Low-phosphorus fertiliser in spring and late summer for vigorous growth and flowering.

-General Hedging Tips (SE QLD)
+General Hedging Tips

 • Plant in autumn–winter for lower water needs; spring works with attentive watering.